TIPs to install

 that the fiberglass tubes of the antenna are absolutely vertical.
 Again, the

-damaging the fiberglass tubes.
+and let the antenna can get away from you.
 Barely loosen that 4th U-bolt so the antenna

 will move with some effort.
 When the element is vertical, tighten the 4th